 - email you back with our estimate of fees and expenses for a first visit to the parish church.

+Time necessary: 1-3 months, maybe longer, report by email on advancement of search.
 If you want to proceed, prepare a text report of the most ancient records you have.
-Below is a rough estimate of expenses (our fee + reimbursement) you'll have to undertake:
+Below is a rough estimate of fees and expenses:

-- offer, in the form of a Mass for your ancestors, or other: we'll leave that to you to decide
+- Offer, in the form of a Mass for your ancestors, or other: we'll leave that to you to decide.